davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theStagecoach/index.md

 The stagecoach rumbled softly over the packed dirt of the path.

-"All this movement is making me nauseous," said Lady Willsbourgh, fanning her face furiously, her impossible bun wobbling on top of her head.
+"All this movement is making me nauseous," said **Lady Willsbourgh**, fanning her face furiously, her impossible bun wobbling on top of her head.

-"You'll get plenty of fresh air soon enough," said the minister, and burst in laughter.
+"You'll get plenty of fresh air soon enough," said **the minister**, and burst in laughter.
 Luckily, **the damsel** thought, he had put out his pipe because, otherwise, his breath could have caught fire.

-"Aren't you a bit too... festive for a minister?"
-Lady Willsbourgh asked.
+"Aren't you a bit too... festive for a minister?" asked Lady Willsbourgh.

-"And aren't you a bit old to be marrying?" the minister responded, laughing again and causing Lady Willsbourgh to open her eyes so wide the damsel thought they could fall out and splash against the stagecoach floor.
+"Aren't you a bit old to be marrying?" the minister responded, laughing again and causing Lady Willsbourgh to open her eyes so wide the damsel thought they could fall out and splash against the stagecoach floor.

 "How dare you?" said Lady Willsbourgh with her shrillest voice.